stackblitz/tutorialkit/template/src/content/tutorial/1-basics/2-foo/meta.md

 ---
 type: chapter
-title: The second chatper in part 2
+title: The second chapter in part 1
 ---